 A private activity bond is a tax-exempt bond issued by a local or state government for the purpose of financing a project owned and operated by a private user.
 Private activity bonds are issued to finance various types of facilities, including multifamily housing projects and single-family homes.
 Private Activity Bonds issued by the City are special obligations and do not constitute a debt or indebtedness of the City and do not give rise to a charge against the general credit or taxing power of the City.
 A mortgage credit certificate allows qualifying borrowers to receive an annual federal income tax credit on a portion of the annual interest they pay on their mortgage loan.
 The tax credit enables a taxpayer to subtract the amount of credit from his or her annual total federal income taxes.
-In order to issue private activity bonds or mortgage credit certificates issued.
+In order to issue private activity bonds or mortgage credit certificates, the City must utilize private activity bond cap allocation equal to the amount of such bonds or certificates issued.